Ambassador Bridge: Capacity

 The Ambassador Bridge is the busiest crossing on the Canada–United States border.
 The four-lane bridge carries more than 10,000 commercial vehicles on a typical weekday.
-The Gateway Project, a major redesign of the U.S. plaza completed in July 2009, provides direct access to Interstate 96 (I-96) and I-75 on the American side and Highway 3 on the Canadian side.
+The Gateway Project, a major redesign of the U.S. plaza completed in July 2009, provides direct access to Interstate 96 (I-96) and I-75 on the American side and Ontario Highway 3 on the Canadian side.
 The Canadian end of the bridge connects to busy city streets in west Windsor, leading to congestion.

-The privately-owned bridge carries approximately 25% of trade between Canada and the United States.
+The privately owned bridge carries approximately 25% of trade between Canada and the United States.